darthwalsh/bin/apps/python.RelativePathShebang.md

 - Each python script needs a wrapping script file that just invokes python
 - No automation installs or upgrades packages using these version strings
 - venv path isn't mapped to these packages, i.e. what process owns `~/pye_nv/`?
+- `va.ps1` script enumerates parent directories for `*env*` folders, so need to mangle the folder name
-- I've had problems with powershell's handling of python's stdin/stdout not being transparent.
+- I've had problems with [[pwsh.encoding|powershell's handling of python's stdin/stdout]] not being transparent
-	- (could be fixed if I used bash as scripting language?)
+	- (could be fixed if I used bash/zsh as scripting language!)
 - IDE python language server needs to know where these packages are for autocomplete
 - My scripts will get out of date with using frozen dependencies unless I manually upgrade on all machines
 	- Another idea [[Upgrading.Dependencies]]
 ## Solutions to needing wrapping script
 https://stackoverflow.com/q/23678993/771768 has a couple simpler solutions:
 - Shebang to absolute path of venv python